-- 1. We support funding for agricultural research at land grange universities to assure safe food, lower costs, conservation of soil and water, and public health. - 2.
-Because WSU is a land grant University, we recommend that the agricultural industry be involved in the nominations to the WSU Board of
+1. We support funding for agricultural research at land grant universities to assure safe food, lower costs, conservation of soil and water, and public health.

-Regents.
-We further urge that individuals involved in agriculture fill a minimum of one-third of the seats on the WSU Board of Regents.
-(2020)

-- 3. We request when selecting the Dean of College of Agriculture, Human & Natural Resource Sciences and/or a Director of Cooperative Extension that the selection criteria demonstrate a commitment to the enhancement of agriculture and dedication to the traditional role of technology to the farm.
-(2011) - 4.
-We support research on biotechnology and genetic engineering in agriculture. - 5.
-We support federal funding for Agricultural research projects at WSU.
+- 2. Because WSU is a land grant University, we recommend that the agricultural industry be involved in the nominations to the WSU Board of Regents.
+We further encourage individuals involved in agriculture to fill a minimum of one-third of the seats on the WSU Board of Regents.
+(2023) - on the WSU Board of Regents.
+(2023) 3.
+We request when selecting the Dean of College of Agriculture, Human & Natural Resource Sciences and/or a Director of Cooperative Extension that the selection criteria demonstrate a commitment to the enhancement of agriculture and dedication to the traditional role of technology to the farm.
+(2011)

-- 6. We support funding for the Equine Program at WSU as a part of the Animal Sciences.
+- 4. We support research on biotechnology and genetic engineering in agriculture. - 5.
+We support federal funding for Agricultural research projects at WSU. - 6.
+We support funding for the Equine Program at WSU as a part of the Animal Sciences.
 (2019) - 7.
-We support increasing penalties to a class C felony when vandalism destroys research laboratories. - 8.
+We support increasing penalties to a class C felony when vandalism destroys agricultural research laboratories.
+(2023) - 8.
 We support research and development of biochar.
 (2010)